2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 If you want to save money, consider coming to Dublin during the winter (December-February).
 It’ll be cold, so make sure to pack plenty of layers and bundle up – grabbing a pint and chatting with locals at the pub is a perfect way to hide from the cold for a little bit!

 Ready to book flights?
-Use a site such as Skyscanner or Google Flights to check prices for different dates and find the best time (and price) for your flight.
+I always use Google Flights to check prices for different dates and find the best time (and price) for your flight.
+Or, if you’re flexible, sign up for Going flight alerts and wait for a deal to Dublin to come your way!

 2 Days in Dublin: Getting around Dublin